-When LaChanze challenges the portrayal of a mother willing to give up her son to a lynching, Sheldon explodes the charade and recounts, in chilling detail, his horrifying memory witnessing a lynching.
+When LaChanze continues to challenges the portrayal of a mother actually willing to give up her son to a lynch mob, Sheldon explodes the charade and recounts, in chilling detail, his horrifying memory witnessing a lynching.

 Despite this reality by baptism, Manners plunges forward because, afterall, the question is less about the truth and more about the limits of white America's acceptance of a fully integrated America.

 A collegial group of professionals constantly jostling for favor, all the characters find their voices at one point or another.
 A delicious competition between LaChanze and Mayer wring out the majority of the laughs.
 Immensely likable, both the young buck John and old-school Sheldon represent the past the and future while the misguided director points to changes still in the making.